ioi-2017/markdown-viewer/index.md

 ## Defects

-Currently, it only works in Firefox.
+It needs running a HTTP server, or modifying the browser configuration to allow the local html file access the markdown file in the file system.
-Other browsers do not allow the html scripts to access the markdown file.
+Such browser configuration modifications have some security risks and are currently available only in Firefox.

 ## Image Example